Washington health officials race to vaccinate farmworkers as more front-line employees become eligible

 The federal government last month began boosting vaccine supply to community health centers, including some in Washington state.

-Hernández said the Biden Administration was relying on community health clinics to reach under-resourced communities, and in Washington many of these organizations have longstanding relationships with guest workers and farmworkers.
+Hernández said the Biden administration was relying on community health clinics to reach under-resourced communities, and in Washington many of these organizations have longstanding relationships with guest workers and farmworkers.

 Hernández, of Family Health Centers, recently ordered 800 doses from the federal government, including some for farmworkers in Okanogan County.